exitway/oppnetsimulation/README.md

 # README
-ENG : For Research Purpose in Opportunistic Network Simulating
+# For Research Purpose in Opportunistic Network Simulating

 Installing Steps are available for NetBeans and Eclipse IDE in install.zip or online steps here : https://link.com